Syncplicity by Axway Woos Europe, Talks Life After EMC

 International Data Lines

-Gartner-rated EFSS leader Syncplicity usually prefers to stand to the side as the cloud-only EFSS vendors fight for turf.
+Gartner-rated EFSS leader Syncplicity by Axway usually prefers to stand to the side as the cloud-only EFSS vendors fight for turf.
 While there are many reasons to do so, CEO Jonathan Huberman told CMSWire that his company offers a more compelling EFSS option from the get-go, especially for companies who can’t or don’t want to lob all of their content into the heavens.

 The hybrid and local cloud portions are practically must-haves for many companies who do business in Europe, whether they are based there, or not.
 Especially now that the European Court of Justice (ECJ) has declared the Safe Harbor framework between the US and European Union (EU) invalid.